infosecn1nja/Red-Teaming-Toolkit/README.md

 * **GreatSCT** is an open source project to generate application white list bypasses.
 This tool is intended for BOTH red and blue team. https://github.com/GreatSCT/GreatSCT
 * **nps** running powershell without powershell. https://github.com/Ben0xA/nps
 * **Meterpreter_Paranoid_Mode.sh** allows users to secure your staged/stageless connection for Meterpreter by having it check the certificate of the handler it is connecting to. https://github.com/r00t-3xp10it/Meterpreter_Paranoid_Mode-SSL
-* **The Backdoor Factory (BDF)** is to patch executable binaries with user desired shellcode and continue normal execution of the prepatched state. https://github.com/secretsquirrel/the-backdoor-factory
 * **MacroShop** a collection of scripts to aid in delivering payloads via Office Macros. https://github.com/khr0x40sh/MacroShop
 * **UnmanagedPowerShell** Executes PowerShell from an unmanaged process. https://github.com/leechristensen/UnmanagedPowerShell
 * **evil-ssdp** Spoof SSDP replies to phish for NTLM hashes on a network.
 Creates a fake UPNP device, tricking users into visiting a malicious phishing page. https://gitlab.com/initstring/evil-ssdp